Differences Between Tangible and Intangible Assets

 - A tangible asset is something that is owned by an individual or organization utilized for conducting business activities over a long period of time.
 Intangible assets are those which have an economic value and a certain life.
 These are considered as earned over the hard work executed over a long period of time.

 - The existence of tangible assets is essential for the functioning of an organization but the non-existence of intangible assets will not have a widespread impact on a firm.
-Intangible assets offer a cushion to those associated with the name it has made for itself in the industry.
+It offers a cushion to those associated with the name it has made for itself in the industry.

-- Tangible assets can be converted into cash since it can be viewed to the eye and can be weighed in monetary terms whereas intangible assets are difficult to convert into cash on an immediate basis.
+- Tangible assets can be converted into cash since it can be viewed to the eye and can be weighed in monetary terms whereas later are difficult to convert into cash on an immediate basis.

-- Tangible assets can be destroyed by fire, accidents or human negligence whereas intangible assets cannot be destroyed by fire or other such disasters but by carelessness or any side effect of a business decision.
+- Tangible assets can be destroyed by fire, accidents or human negligence whereas intangibles cannot be destroyed by fire or other such disasters but by carelessness or any side effect of a business decision.

 - The Book market value and a book value of a tangible asset change due to depreciation whereas in the case of intangible asset the market value changes but the book value shall remain the same.